Shop by Room ➜ Bedroom ➜ Bed Frames

 Non Toxic Bed Frames with Storage

-The Afton bed frame by Savvy Rest is an impressive companion if you’re buying one of their organic mattresses or need a bed frame on its own.
-Made of solid wood, you can choose a linseed oil (flax) finish, or leave it unfinished.
-They use traditional mortise-and-tenon joinery, greatly minimizing the need for adhesives.
+The Afton is a handcrafted solid wood bed frame and just like their other bed frames, you can choose a linseed oil (flax) finish, or leave it unfinished.
+They use traditional mortise-and-tenon joinery, so very little adhesive is needed or used.
 Their certifications are displayed very easily in the footer of their website, which I love for transparency reasons.

 Non Toxic Upholstered and Soft Frame Beds